ghi-electronics/Documentation/software/due-script/samples/neopixel-matrix.md

 ---

-These sample uses [NeoPixel](../corelib/neopixel.md).
+These samples uses [NeoPixel](../corelib/neopixel.md).
 NeoPixel is an addressable LED that actually contains 3 LEDs, RED, GREEN, and BLUE.
 These three LEDs combine to make just about any color.
 NeoPixel come in many different configurations, from 1 single NeoPixel to panels containing many.
 DUE allows for up to 256 NeoPixel.
 This is perfect for a 16x16 setup.

 ![NeoPixel Matrix](images/neopixel-16x16.png)